 - Try and establish what your dog has eaten as accurately as you can.

 - Determine when the object was eaten, if possible.

-- Contact your local veterinary clinic or nearest open surgery as soon as possible.
+- Contact your local veterinary clinic or nearest open vet emergency room as soon as possible.

 - You should pass them as much information as possible about what was eaten and when.

 - Be prepared to discuss how your dog is now, including any noticeable symptoms.

 - Follow your vet’s instructions.

 - This will usually include coming in for a full examination.